AJTech2002/ClassicFPSPack-Documentation/index.md

 It is currently being used in an upcoming indie game [Father](https://store.steampowered.com/app/1575990/Father/) by Thomas Brush.

+**Recommended Approach**:

+1. Video Documentation for General Learning & Conceptual understanding of pack
+2. Scripting API for understanding scripts & changing functionality
+3. Scripting Extension for creating new Scripts that interact with the pack

+### Setup

+Before following any documentation ensure that the setup is completed.
+To setup, use the `Classic FPS > Setup` editor and follow all the steps to have the necessary layers, tags, physics settings etc.

 ### Video Documentation

 This pack has been documented in 2 forms, both in video form as well as written form.
 The video documentation contains information about each of the systems within the pack and will give you a good starting point to use them.